ray-project/ray/doc/source/installation.rst

 Install Ray Java with Maven
 ----------------------
-Before install it with Maven, you should install Ray by `pip install -U ray` .
+Before installing Ray Java with Maven, you should install Ray Python with `pip install -U ray` .
+Note that the versions of Ray Java and Ray Python must match.

 The latest Ray Java release can be found in `central repository <https://mvnrepository.com/artifact/io.ray>`__.
 To use the latest Ray Java release in your application, add the following entries in your ``pom.xml``: